 The psychological assistance is provided without an interpreter.
 It was mentioned that many of them speak English or Romanian and if they do not speak these languages she solicits the assistance of another detainee, who may interpret for them but only if the foreigner agrees to it.

 In Otopeni, the psychologist stated that all the detainees are registered and counseled.
 If necessary, the counseling is provided with the help of another trustworthy detainee, if the patient agrees to it.
-However, he said that he manages to discuss directly with most of the foreigners, because the majority of them speak English or Romanian or through Google translate.
+However, he said that he manages to discuss directly with most of the foreigners, because the majority of them speak English or Romanian or through Google translate or new translation device.
 Therefore, there is no need for an interpreter.
 He reported that all detainees have a brief psychological interview and after the isolation they go through psychological testing.
 One of the detainees interviewed by the author in Otopeni reported that he tried to talk to the psychologist, but was told that he was not in the centre.

 The Asylum Act provides that vulnerable asylum seekers detained in specially designed closed spaces within the Regional Centres are regularly monitored and benefit from adequate support, according to their individual situation, including their health situation.[14]The Aliens Ordinance also provides for appropriate medical care and treatment for vulnerable persons in detention centres.[15]